Kage9951/Destiny2ItemManager/README.md

       Click on the down arrow on the character you are on Click Transfer Search
-      This will move all items left untagged (items to delete) to that character Simply delete items and wait for DIM to refresh and repeat until all unwanted items are gone.
+      This will move all items left untagged (items to delete) to that character Simply dismantle items and wait for DIM to refresh and repeat until all unwanted items are gone.